© 2021 Snekguy. All rights reserved.

 Not being able to move was frustrating, maddening, but it only made the warm waves of ecstasy that crashed over him all the more poignant.
 Gradually, the sharp, unfiltered sensations took on a more fuzzy and indistinct quality as euphoria settled over him like a heated blanket.
 He collapsed back onto the bed, his burning muscles relaxing, one final shiver of delight making him buck as Moira squeezed out the last of his emission.
 The reservoir at the tip of the silken cocoon was full now – he could see the pearly fluid sloshing around inside it.
 Moira pulled the slimy threads off him with one quick motion of her hand, then tossed them aside like a discarded sock, leaving him clean save for the remnants of the slimy substance that had coated them.

-“Feeling better?” she chuckled, the vibrations of her spider-like legs traveling up through the bedframe as she rose to her full height again.
+“Feeling better?” she chuckled, the vibrations from her spider-like legs traveling up through the bedframe as she rose to her full height again.
 She drew closer until the abdomen that was concealed beneath her black gown was hovering over him, her human torso lifting towards the ceiling.
 “I think it’s time that I showed you what I really am.”

 She reached for the button that held the jacket-like upper half of her dress together, popping it open, then spreading her lapels apart.
 Her already exposed breasts wobbled with the motion as she shrugged off the dark fabric, pulling her arms out of the clinging sleeves, letting the dark garment fall around her waist.
 Next came her ruffled bodice, Moira undoing what buttons remained, exposing more of her pale skin as she opened it up.
 It was still wet from the rain that had soaked through her clothes, making it shine in the moonlight, almost like she had been waxed.
 Freddy’s eyes were drawn to her flat stomach, following two sculpted rows of subtle muscle that carved a dimple in her belly, tapering down towards her navel.
 What lay below was still hidden by the wide skirt of her dress, her milky skin stopping just short of her pubic mound.

 Perhaps noting where he was looking, she smirked, then began to lift the long hem.
 Her bulbous spider abdomen was too large for her to slide it down any further, so she had to raise it over her head.
-He watched, mesmerized as she lifted her bosom along with it, a ripple spreading through her delicate fat as her boobs fell to clap against her torso.
+He watched, mesmerized, as she lifted her bosom along with it, a ripple spreading through her delicate fat as her boobs fell to clap against her torso.
 Her sheet of long, straight hair fell about her shoulders as she let the waterlogged garment fall to the carpet, reaching up to run her fingers through the jet-black strands.

 Only now did Freddy’s gaze wander lower, and what he saw at first confused, then shocked him.
 Like a mythical centaur, where her narrow waist began to flare out into her inviting hips, her lily-white skin gave way to chitinous plates the same onyx shade as her hair.
 At first, it looked like she was being eaten by a giant spider, but he quickly realized that it was an extension of her body.
 Below her human waist was an almost fully-formed arachnid, with eight segmented legs attached to a kind of armored thorax, along with a swollen abdomen that protruded from behind it.
 Where the monstrous spider’s head should have been, it instead tapered into her lithe, feminine form.
 Her human body stopped right where her mound should have been, leaving her paradoxically smooth where he would have expected her loins to be.